geb/geb/doc/manual/src/chapters/050-modules.md

     assert formA.thingValue == "a"
     assert formB.thingValue == "b"

 If the module declares a base, it is always calculated _relative_ to the base given by the including statement.
-If the including statement does not specify a base, then the base is effectively the entire page.
+If the including statement does not specify a base, the module's base is calculated relative to the including page's base.

 ## Use Cases